Chapter Volunteer Resources

 - Each Chapter has its own section on the Alumni website.
 It’s a great way for alumni to find events the Chapter is hosting, learn more about Chapter volunteers, find available volunteer positions, and stay up-to-date with news and events in that area.

 - Social Media and communications support is key to sharing information and promoting Chapters.
-The Alumni Engagement team will provide a Facebook page for each Chapter, as well as promote events and initiatives on our various social media platforms.
+The Alumni Engagement team will provide access to our Facebook page for each Chapter, as well as promote events and initiatives on our various social media platforms.

 - Each Chapter will have its own personalized Chapter email address, which will be the responsibility of an executive member